awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/40-create-policy.md

 A core assumption of predictive scaling is that the Auto Scaling group is homogenous and all instances are of equal capacity.
 If this isn’t true for your group, forecasted capacity can be inaccurate.
 {{% /notice %}}

-[open the policy file configuration in cloud9 IDE]

 Pre-launch instances, choose how far in advance you want your instances launched before the forecast calls for the load to increase.

 ```